carina-kauf/lm-event-knowledge/probing/README.md

 * ceilings for model predictions [normed human ratings --> plausibility].
 Metric: accuracy with logit regression
 * run on commandline: `python human_predict_plausibility.py 24 [voice_type] [sentence_type] [dataset_name] bert-large-cased`
 * output files: 14 conditions = 14 csv files in total, named as probing/parallel_layers/model_human_ceiling/bert-large-cased_{dataset_name}_{voice_type}_{sentence_type}.csv
+* also outputs `check.csv` in probing/.
+Sanity check of the dataframe: whether plausible/implausible is converted to 1/0, and whether AAR contains all 1's.

 > `layer_num` and `model_name` do not matter here, thus pre-set to `24` and 'bert-large-cased'.They were kept only because it's easier to combine for plotting with the current plotting code.
 Remember to confirm it's only 14 files when plotting.